jameshodgson72/Credit-Card-Fraud/README.md

 ### Dealing with class imbalance

-A key stage of data preparation was to sub-sample the non-fraud transactions in the training data set to achieve a 50:50 class balance.
+A key stage of data preparation was to subsample the non-fraud transactions in the training data set to achieve a 50:50 class balance.

 However, note that 99.88% of the transactions in the test set were non-fraud and so this represented the **"baseline"** against which model accuracy was assessed.